 Earth Abides, Escape, November 5 and 12, 1950.
 The only two-episode script in Escape’s eight-year run; here’s part 2.
 A classic episode from one of my favorite programs.
 It’s a post-apocalypse survival tale from a 1949 sci-fi novel.
 John Dehner’s role as Ischerwood Williams makes it crackle.

 Johnny Got His Gun, Arch Obler’s Plays, March 9, 1940.
 Dramatic one-man play starring James Cagney as a wounded World War I vet who’s lost his limbs and four of five senses; he can only perceive touch.
 He’s a grain sack in a hospital bed and Cagney narrates his thoughts.
 Based on a 1938 novel.
 Stunning for its anti-war stance.

 The Thing on the Fourble Board, Quiet Please, August 9, 1948.
 Widely regarded as the scariest episode of this prominent horror series.
 I won’t quibble.
 Twenty years ago, I worked with a weird guy who had a wife no one had ever seen.
 She was rumored to be a mail-order bride.
 I doubt he found her in an oil derrick, but this show makes me think of him.

 New Year’s Eve with Edward G. Robinson, Amos ‘n’ Andy,6 December 31, 1943.
 The usually goofy sitcom took a serious turn with Robinson portraying “prisoner 1-9-4-3,” sentenced to death for horrific global crimes.
 It’s a fascinating mid-war show that gives a taste of the time.

 Classic radio sites

-1I Love Lucy was originally a radio show called My Favorite Husband, with Lucille Ball safely married to a Caucasian bank manager.
+1I Love Lucy sprung from a radio show called My Favorite Husband, with Lucille Ball safely married to a Caucasian bank manager.
 It was a sucky radio show.

 2Noting that I’m single should be unnecessary.